The Next Housing Crash Is Closer than You Think - Cabot Wealth Network

 - They’re burdened with significant college debt that prohibits them from saving for a house down payment.

 - They’re burdened with significant rental costs that prohibit them from saving for a house down payment.
-Current rental prices are more than 50% higher than they were prior to the housing crisis, a decade ago, while housing prices are less than 15% higher.
-(I’m being vague so as not to plagiarize the research report.
-The true numbers are even more dramatic, I promise.)
+Current rental prices are more than 50% higher than they were prior to the housing crisis, a decade ago.

 - It’s much harder to qualify for a mortgage in this post-housing crisis era.
 In a gig economy, it can be very difficult for the masses of self-employed workers to meet mortgage lending requirements that demand more predictable income and job stability.
 (In recent years, I’ve known people who had enough income, assets and FICO scores to qualify for a mortgage or refinance, but they were turned downed because they didn’t have the type of employment history that the mortgage company required.
-These were normal, educated, middle class people in solid occupations…the kinds of people who coach kids’ activities, volunteer at church and sit on their local City Council.)
+These were normal, educated, middle class people in solid occupations … the kinds of people who coach kids’ activities, volunteer at church and sit on their local city council.)

 - They’re more likely to be single parents at younger ages (an expensive proposition!) and possibly working in retail or lower-level corporate jobs that barely cover rent, transportation and living expenses, let alone health insurance (corporate America took a hatchet to middle management jobs in recent decades, so there are proportionally fewer adults earning those more attractive salaries).
 Example: A stay-at-home mom who gets divorced has only a small chance of acquiring a job that pays enough to cover rental costs, plus support her kids, plus save for a house down payment.
 Considering that financial problems are the number one catalyst for divorce, chances are fairly good that a divorced parent with kids is not going to be able to buy a home.
 The couple was already broke before the divorce!
 Granted, home ownership can be vastly less expensive than renting, but if you don’t have cash for the down payment, then you’re locked out of the housing market.

 PayScale reports, “A mid-career Journalist with 5-9 years of experience earns an average total compensation of $45,583.”
 If you subtract 15% for income taxes, 3% for charity, $2,000 per month for rental housing, and $1,000 per month for other expenses (college loan, car loan, utilities, food & basic supplies, clothing, gasoline), that leaves $1,378 per year with which to cover retirement savings, technology upgrades, kids’ school & activity fees, medical co-pays, restaurants, entertainment, vacations, gifts, manicures & haircuts, and saving for a down payment for a house.
 (And that’s assuming that the journalist is provided with health insurance by their employer.)

-So you can see that the cost of living for young families in 2019 is very different from the cost of living 50 years ago.
+So you can see that the cost of living for young families in 2021 is very different from the cost of living 50 years ago.

 The housing analysis that I read projects home buying volume to be more than 50% below normalized long-term levels in the coming decade.
 FIFTY PERCENT LOWER!
 (I don’t foresee this problem being resolved in Year 11.
 The forecasted suppression in housing demand will likely build slowly and unwind slowly, extending beyond just the next 10 years.)

 That means people who sell their homes very soon will get much higher prices for their homes than people who sell their homes later in the coming decade.
 Home values are projected to steadily fall because there will be a glut of available homes and a lack of qualified buyers.
+That was a prediction before the current housing market was sparked by the pandemic, and it’s still the case now.

 I have always assumed that this downsizing housing shift among Boomers would harm home values, but this report makes it clearer than before to me, and illustrates how bad it might get.
 If the bulk of your net worth is tied up in your home, and you were planning on selling in order to tap into the equity to sustain you during retirement, you need to understand that your long-term plans might be thwarted by market forces that you had not anticipated.